A Foodcentric Life

 Slice cutlets

-• Rub each chicken piece with just a few drops of oil.
-Season both sides of the chicken with salt, pepper and garlic.
+• Season both sides of the chicken with salt, pepper and garlic.
 Sprinkle flour over the chicken and lightly coat both sides.
 Shake off excess.

 Finish and serve

-• Pre-heat the broiler on high.
+• Pre-heat the broiler on high and fit the rack on the second down from the top.
 Place cooked cutlets on a foil lined baking sheet in a single layer.
 Top with sauce and cheeses.
 Broil briefly until cheese melts.
 Top with fresh herbs and serve.
+Serve any extra sauce on the side.

 Notes

 My thirty minute homemade sauce (marinara sauce or spaghetti sauce) is made from things you probably have in your pantry, like canned tomatoes, tomato sauce, onion, garlic and dried herbs.
 I make a larger batch and freeze it in small jars to thaw for a quick dinner.
-It works for pasta dishes and nicely for this Chicken Parmesan.
-Here is the recipe.
+It works for pasta dishes and nicely for this chicken parmesan.

 Nutrition